schwalbe10/qrGenerator/README.md

-# Sample
+# Demo

+You can generate a QR code with your image from [here](https://schwalbe10-qrgenerator.herokuapp.com/)!

-This is a QR code with my picture that has a link to my GitHub profile.
+This is a sample that has a link to my GitHub profile.

 ![sample](./sample.png)

+\* I recommend using this app by a web browser on PCs or Safari on iPhone.

 # Build Setup
 ```bash